 The Museum’s entrance is an arched doorway with sculptured figures on top and MUSEI VATICANI written just below the sculptures.

 Vatican Museums is made up of so many different Museums, galleries, and rooms that you need lots of energy and a good sense of direction to not get lost.

 The easiest way is to get a guided tour of the Vatican Museums.
-The cheaper option is to carry a map of the Vatican Museums.

 A Vatican Museums’ map will save you precious time and also ensure you don’t miss the masterpieces.

 *For a map of accessible areas of the Vatican Museum, click here

 If you are in Rome, you must visit the Vatican Gardens.